Review process, rules, and guidelines

 Payout

-2. Payment will only be made to the address listed in the Snapshot proposal (i.e. the payee address in the original proposal on this forum) from the treasury linked here GnosisSafeProxy | Address 0x691f1CbCFede605f9989d7994562c65d83D6F145 | Etherscan
+2. Payment Address: Payments will only be made to the address specified in the Snapshot proposal, which is the payee address provided in the original proposal on the forum.
+The treasury address for payment can be found at GnosisSafeProxy | Address 0x691f1CbCFede605f9989d7994562c65d83D6F145 | Etherscan.